EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 If you are utilizing an existing Stealthburner LED configurations, make sure to insert the right gcode macros where needed in TOOLCHANGER_PRINT_START and TOOLCHANGER_PRINT_END.

-# Nozzle Offsets - X/Y Offset
+# Nozzle Gcode Offsets - X/Y Offset

 These offsets will entirely be done as gcode offset, particularly gcode_x_offset and gcode_y_offset values under [tool tool#].
 My typical approach is to slice a 20mmx4mm cube, starting with T0, and then insert a filament change to T1 once it reaches 2mm tall.
 When finished, you should mark which side of the cube was facing you when you pulled it off